 - Early bug detection: Automated tests can be run early and often, even with every code commit in a CI/CD environment.
 Bug reports can help identify and fix bugs early, which is less expensive and easier than fixing them after the product is deployed.

-- Enable Agile and DevOps: Automation supports Agile and DevOps practices by enabling frequent and reliable testing throughout the development cycle.
+- Enabled Agile and DevOps: Automation supports Agile and DevOps practices by enabling frequent and reliable testing throughout the development cycle.
 This support is essential for organizations aiming for quick iterations and continuous delivery.

 - Comprehensive reporting and documentation: Automated tools generate detailed reports that document every action taken and provide insights into the system’s performance and potential issues.
 These reports are useful for your audits, compliance checks, and improvement processes.